 Complex natural nanostructures created by evolution-driven, predator prey interactions.
-They are able to generate advanced nanostructured materials from simple and sustainable components.
+These little animals and insects are able to implement advanced nanostructured materials using simple and sustainable components.

 Once of the most advanced dynamic form of camouflage available in Nature.
 The octopus vulgaris can recreate the surface, texture, pattern, color of the surrounding alga in few seconds.
-It is surprising to know that the octopus is colorblind and does not actually see what is happening.
+It is surprising the fact that the octopus is colorblind and does not actually see what is happening.

 Examples of cooperative intelligence: spontaneous syncronization and social interactions in fish motion, fireflies, ants colonies and birds flocks.
-Despite the simplicity of these organisms, they are able to display the emergence of spontaneous and high level forms of interactions.
+Despite their simplicity, these organisms display spontaneous and high level forms of interactions.

-The goal of our research is to understand the physical origin of these behaviors and trasform them into sustainable technologies that tackle contemporary problem of global interest, ranging from energy harvesting to clean water production, design of smart materials, biomedical applications, information security, artificial intelligence, global warming, and so on.
+The goal of our research is to understand the physical origin of these behaviors and transform them into sustainable technologies that tackle the contemporary problems of global interest, ranging from energy harvesting to clean water production, design of smart materials, biomedical applications, information security, artificial intelligence, and global warming.

-If successful, this could unlock advanced functionalities that are the results of millions of years of evolutions and optimized adaptations.
+If successful, this could unlock advanced functionalities resulting from millions of years of evolutions and optimized adaptations.
 The importance of this research has already been recognized decades ago by Warren Weaver in a famous paper:

 “The future of the world requires science to make a third great advance, an advance that must be even greater than the nineteenth-century conquest of problems of simplicity or the twentieth-century victory over problems of disorganized complexity.
 Science must, over the next 50 years, learn to deal with these problems of organized complexity.“